Definition: Averbs are words that modify verbs, adjectives, other adverbs or whole sentences.

 He was always late for class.

-- When using adverbs of frequency in sentence that contains the have verb, the adverb comes after have.
+- When using adverbs of frequency in sentences that contain a helping verb and a main verb, the adverb comes between the helping and main verb.

 I have never liked fried chicken.

-- In sentences without the ~to be~ or have verb, the adverb of frequency should come between the subject and main verb.
+- In sentences without the ~to be~ or helping verb, the adverb of frequency should come between the subject and main verb.

 I usually sleep late on Sundays.